Dev-Zz/Dev-Zz/README.md

 - 👋 Hi, I’m Zz
-- 👀 I’m interested in Python/Selenium/Pandas
+- 👀 I’m interested in Python/Selenium/Requests/Django/Laravel
-- 🌱 I’m currently learning Python/Selenium/Pandas
+- 🌱 I’m currently learning Laravel

 <!---
 Dev-Zz/Dev-Zz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.